leandromoh/RecordParser/README.md

 ```
 ### Nested Properties Mapping

-Just like a normal property, you can configure nested properties mapping.
+Just like a regular property, you can also configure nested properties mapping.
-The nested objects are created only if it was mapped, what avoids stack overflow problems.
+The nested objects are created only if it was mapped, which avoids stack overflow problems.
 This feature is avaible for both fixed and variable length.

 ```csharp
 [Fact]
 public void Given_nested_mapped_property_should_create_nested_instance_to_parse()